joaomlourenco/stocksize/README.md

 ## Introduction

 The package [geometry](https://github.com/LaTeX-Package-Repositories/geometry) is excellent for customuzing the page layout.
-However, changing the page size in the middle of the document changes the typing area, but does not affect the real paper (sock) size.
-This package ains to circunvent this situation.
+However, changing the page size in the middle of the document only changes the typing area and does not affect the real paper (sock) size.
+This package circunvents this situation, by resizing the paper (stock) size to the given size.

 ## User Interface